pfsense/docs/source/development/obtaining-panic-information-for-developers.rst

 ==========================================

-Crash dump functionality is built into every kernel on current versions of pfSense.
+Crash dump functionality is built into every kernel on current versions of pfSense® software.
 Crash dumps are automatically saved on Full installs with swap space, or printed to the serial console on other platforms.

 Viewing and Submitting a Crash Dump
 -----------------------------------